-Your tuition fees cover a range of University services that will enhance your learning.
-Here you’ll find information on your tuition fees and how to pay them so that you’re well-prepared for starting your course.
+Your tuition fees cover a range of University services that enhance your learning.
+Find out about your tuition fees and how to pay them, so you're well-prepared to start your course.

-Your fee status determines if you pay home or international tuition fees.
-In order to be eligible for home fee status, you must meet certain eligibility requirements.
-If you do not meet the home fee status criteria you are required to pay international fees.
+Your fee status determines whether you pay home or international tuition fees.
+You must meet certain requirements to be eligible for home fee status.
+If you don't meet the home fee status criteria, you'll have to pay international fees.

 How much are the tuition fees

-Tuition fees are payable for each year that you are at university.
-The University reviews its tuition fees each year.
-As a guide, and to enable you to plan your finances, the expectation is that the University’s tuition fees may increase for subsequent years of study in line with inflation and as specified by the Government.
+Tuition fees are payable for each year you're at university.
+We at NTU review our tuition fees every year.
+As a guide, and to help you plan your finances, the expectation is that:

 - full-time home undergraduate students